akondrahman/akondrahman.github.io/_pages/about.md

 Latest
 ======
+- August 15, 2023: NSF has funded our project on container orchestration.
+This is my first CORE grant as the sole PI.
+Excited!
+- May 25, 2023: I presented our work on Kubernetes security analysis to practitioners ar [WindRiver](https://www.windriver.com/), on May 24, 2023.
+- April 19, 2023: I will be leading a discussion panel at the `Empirical Evaluation of Secure Development Processes` Dagstuhl Seminar.
+Second time this year!
 - April 06, 2023: Our paper got accepted at the IEEE Transactions on Software Engineering (TSE) Journal!
 - March 30, 2023: Congrats to Brinto and Ruanak on their paper acceptance at the Empirical Software Engineering Journal (EMSE)!
 - Feb 10, 2023: Our grant on software supply chain security was funded.
 Thanks NSA!